 VFW Post 1 is the first and oldest VFW Post in existence.
 It was founded in 1899 by members of the First Colorado Volunteers returning from the Philippines during the Spanish American War and commanded by General Irving Hale.

 The first meeting took place in the Colorado State Capitol on Dec.
-1, 1899 and the organization has been meeting every month since, which is why we are Post 1.
-The Post is named for Captain John S. Stewart who was killed in the Philippines during the Spanish-American War.
-He was much beloved by his troops.
+1, 1899 and the organization has been meeting every month since.
+The Post is named for Captain John S. Stewart (Company A, Colorado) who was killed on March 25th, 1899 in the Philippines during the Spanish-American War.

-Initially, the organization was known as the Army of the Philippines.
-In 1914 the VFW was formed with the merger of several Spanish-American War veteran groups.
+Initially, the organization was known as the National Society of the Army of the Philippines.
+On September 17th, 1914 at a conference at the Schenley Hotel in Pittsburgh, the VFW was formed with the merger of several Spanish-American War veteran groups.